dependencies

 maps.
 By default, the first row vector will be interpreted as a header, and used as the keys for the maps.

-However, this and other behaviour are customizable via an optional opts map with the following options:
+However, this and other behaviour are customizable via an optional

 | (defn mappify